yznerf/yznerf.github.io/_posts/2023-07-30-traefik-tailscale-podman.md

 ### Compose File

-Please read the contents of the compose file carefully, to check if you need any adjustments.
-I created the compose and the .env file in the folder $PODMAN_DIR/traefik.
+Please read the contents of the compose file carefully, to check if you need any adjustments. <br> I've created the compose and the .env file in the folder $PODMAN_DIR/traefik.
 I do the static configuration for traefik via command line arguments in the compose file and the dynamic configuration via file provider.
 You may want to customize the compose file to your needs.
 This configuration works without any adjustments for me, but you may want to add middlewares, etc.

 ``` yaml